dbp/website/essays/2018-01-16-how-to-prove-a-compiler-correct.markdown

-1. Our induction hypotheses really aren't going to work, intuitively because of the `Either` --- our program won't produce `Right` results for the subtrees, so there probably won't be a way to rely on that fact.
+1. Our induction hypotheses really aren't going to work, intuitively because of the `Either` --- our program won't produce `Right` results for the subtrees, so there probably won't be a way to rely on these hypotheses.
 2. On the other hand, what does look like a Lemma we should be able to prove has to do with evaluating a partial program.
 Rather than trying to induct on the entire statement, we instead try to prove that `eval`ing a `compile`d term